 We provide all the food, supplies, and guidance needed.
 Your task is to provide a safe, loving environment while these pets wait for adoption.
 You'll be asked to accept the responsibility of transporting your foster to vet appointments and to either attend adoption days with your foster or deliver your foster to another willing volunteer on adoption days.
 You can be as involved in the adoption process as you wish, from screening potential adoptive parents to participating in CPR activities!Fill out Foster application

-A few times a week an “inmate lists” is emailed to the group.
-These are dogs in immediate danger of being euthanized at local animal control facilities.
+These are dogs/cats are in immediate danger of being euthanized at local animal control facilities.
 Pictures and brief descriptions of the dogs in need are included in the email.
 If you see a dog you would be interested in fostering, let us know right away.

 We provide you with a crate, collar, leash, food, treats, toys and anything else required to care for your foster.
 We also pay for and provide all necessary veterinary care (spay/neuter surgery, vaccinations, dewormer, heartworm and flea preventative, microchip, medications, etc) for your foster.
 The CPR Fund also provides enrichment or special needs specific to your foster such as professional training, pet-sitting if you will be out of town, special diets, etc. You may also join our Foster & Volunteer Facebook page for enrichment, tips, and community support.

-As soon as we pull a dog in need, they are given vaccinations for Bordetella (kennel cough), Distemper, Parvovirus, Adenovirus, Carona, Leptospirosis, Parainfluenza and rabies.
+As soon as we pull a dog/cat in need, they are given vaccinations for Bordetella (kennel cough), Distemper, Parvovirus, Adenovirus, Corona, Leptospirosis, Parainfluenza and rabies.
 The dogs are also dewormed and treated for fleas.
 However, there are no guarantees so your foster pet should have limited contact with your personal pet for the first two weeks.
 This will reduce the risk of disease transmission.
+In the case of puppies/kittens, we do it as soon as they are of age.
 Also, it is imperative that your personal pets be up to date on their own vaccinations before you bring in a foster.
 Finally, by keeping your pets away from your foster's feces and picking it up immediately you will reduce the risk of your pet being exposed to any intestinal parasites your foster may be excreting.

 Usually, yes.
 However if your foster is ill, injured or less than 10 weeks of age your foster dog will need to be taken to one of our participating veterinary clinics for surgery when s/he is ready.
 CPR Fund pays for the surgery but transportation and caring for the dog post-operatively is a foster parent's responsibility.
 If you are unable to transport your foster, other arrangements can usually be made.

-CPR Fund cannot guarantee the temperament of any dog.
-The “in need” dogs are assessed by animal control officers and other volunteers but these dogs are there for such a short a time before they are scheduled to be put down, a thorough evaluation is usually impossible.
-We rely on their impressions of the dog and would never knowingly place an unbalanced dog in your care.
-We understand that these dogs will be living in your home and with your family and CPR Fund wants what is best for all involved!
+CPR Fund cannot guarantee the temperament of any animal.
+The “in need” animals are assessed by animal control officers and other volunteers but these dogs are there for such a short a time before they are scheduled to be put down, a thorough evaluation is usually impossible.
+We rely on their impressions of the dog/cat and would never knowingly place an unbalanced dog/cat in your care.
+We understand that these dogs/cats will be living in your home and with your family and CPR Fund wants what is best for all involved!
 We provide enrichment such as training and other methodologies to help.
 Contact us and we'll do everything we can to help.
 You may also join our Foster & Volunteer Facebook page for enrichment, tips, and community support.

 Until they are adopted out to a safe, loving, forever home.
-This varies greatly depending upon the particular dog you chose to foster.
-Most puppies and small breed dogs will be adopted within a few weeks of coming into your home.
+This varies greatly depending upon the particular dog/cat you chose to foster.
+Most puppies and small breed dogs or kittens will be adopted within a few weeks of coming into your home.
 Young adults of what the public considers “desirable breeds” will likely be with you only slightly longer.
-Older dogs and bully breeds can take many months to adopt out.
-This is something to seriously consider when choosing your foster. - Ask her about temporary foster situations?
+Older dogs and bully breeds or older cats can take many months to adopt out.
+This is something to seriously consider when choosing your foster.

 You may join our Foster & Volunteer Facebook page for enrichment, tips, and community support.